 - Seed coat has the appearance of black spotting occurring anywhere on the grain.
-Coverage greater than approximately 10% of the grain surface is considered defective, otherwise classified as sound. - Grey surface discolouration of the kernel.
+Coverage greater than approximately 10% of the grain surface is considered defective, otherwise classified as sound. - Grey or brown surface discolouration on the kernel and/or husk.